Local development lane with shared edge and RustFS

 - operator-managed TLS, self-init, JWT bootstrap, and RustFS backups can coexist in one repeatable lane

-- blue/green upgrades can be rehearsed locally before you touch a hardened or cloud baseline
+- blue/green upgrades can be rehearsed locally before moving to a hardened or cloud baseline

 Decision matrix